elsy-com/Claires/content/posts/DOG.-Book-6.md

 - /images/DOG-BOOK-6-IMAGES/Rear-Cover.png
 draft: false
 ---
-In the sixth book of the series, The Cat and Dog finally made it to the safety of Dog's house.. but then a TRAGEDY occurs.
+In the sixth book of the DOG. series, The Cat and Dog finally made it to the safety of Dog's house.. but then a TRAGEDY occurs.